Why Termite Baiting Matters for Homes in Charlotte, NC

 How do termite baiting systems eliminate a termite colony?

-Are termite bait stations better than liquid termiticides?
+Are termite bait stations better than liquid products?

-Both termite baiting and liquid termiticides can be effective termite control methods.
-Pest control professionals often recommend bait systems for long-term monitoring and termite prevention.
+Both termite baiting and liquid products can be effective termite control methods.
+Pest control professionals often recommend bait systems for long-term monitoring.

 How often should termite bait stations be inspected?

 Most termite bait stations are inspected several times per year during routine termite inspections.
-Regular monitoring ensures that termite activity is detected early and addressed before infestations grow.
+Regular monitoring helps detect activity early and stop infestations from growing.